thomaszhao/radar-js-api/README.md

 This method of the RadarApi object reports an Impact event.
 It also triggers a Radar session unless the option to disable it is used.

-For the `kpi` setting, you may include any key names and values that make sense for your use case.
+For the `kpi` setting, you may include any key names and values, which may be either strings or numbers, that make sense for your use case.
 We use items in a cart and their total value in the example below.

 The only requirement is that for *conversion* Impact events, you should use the keyname of `conversion_kpi` and set it to a number, where the number indicates the type of conversion.
 For example, you could designate 1 to mean purchase transactions, 2 to mean account sign-ups, etc.

 #### Examples